History of the New York City Subway: Expansion plans

 Since the opening of the original New York City Subway line in 1904, various official and planning agencies have proposed numerous extensions to the subway system.
 One of the better known proposals was the "Second System," which was part of a plan by the Independent Subway to construct new subway lines in addition and take over existing subway lines and railroad right-of-ways.
 Though most of the routes proposed over the decades have never seen construction, discussion remains strong to develop some of these lines, to alleviate existing subway capacity constraints and overcrowding, the most notable being the Second Avenue Subway.
 Plans for new lines date back to the early 1910s.

 On August 28, 1922, Mayor John Francis Hylan announced that his new system would comprise 100 mi of currently operating routes and another 100 miles of new routes, to be completed by December 31, 1925, and in competition with the IRT and BMT.

 In 1926, a loop subway service was planned to be built to New Jersey.

 The most grandiose plan, conceived in 1929, was to be part of the city-operated IND.
 By 1939, with unification planned, all three systems were included.
 As this grandiose expansion was not built, the subway system is only 70% of what it was planned to be.
-Magnificently engineered, almost entirely underground, with 670 ft platforms and flying junctions throughout, the IND system tripled the city's rapid transit debt, ironically contributing to the demise of plans for an ambitious expansion proposed before the first line of the first system was even opened.
+Magnificently engineered, almost entirely underground, with 670 ft platforms and flying junctions throughout, the IND system tripled the city's rapid transit debt, contributing to the demise of plans for an ambitious expansion proposed before the first line of the first system was even opened.